How to Save the soul of someone dying

 We never honestly sought to achieve His goal nor truly loved Him, but spent our lives seeking happiness with everything else being deceived thinking we were righteousness because of our prayers and works.
 We were living what appeared to others as “holy” lives but in God’s eyes, we were far from it.
 Or perhaps we never even grew in any outward display of holiness and just struggled to exist missing God’s call all together.
 Oh, we have sinned!

-Lifting Our Values has a book, “How to Prepare for Death” that doesn’t hold anything back, and can provide greater help to move the dying soul into having great hatred of our sinful self, so to strip us of our deadly pride, take away our presumption of salvation/self-righteousness and build up the humility we simply must have to grow into a truly humble contrite heart that accepts forgiving mercy.
+Lifting Our Values has a book written from love, “How to Prepare for Death” that doesn’t hold anything back, and can provide greater help to move the dying soul into having great hatred of their sinful self, so to strip us of our deadly pride, take away our presumption of salvation/self-righteousness and build up the humility we simply must have to grow into a truly humble contrite heart that accepts forgiving mercy.

 - Contemplate Christ’s Passion and God’s Mercy: despite how much of a failure we have been our entire lives, in not truly loving God or becoming one of His perfect saints, His love for us is so great, He desperately wants us saved.
 Even if we have rejected Him our entire lives, His arms are open waiting for us to choose Him before mercy leaves and judgement begins.
 But He won’t force us to choose Him.
 We must, with our own free will, let go of our will, admit our great failure to love and obtain true sorrow for not obeying Him.
 We must be willing to surrender it all–every sin and all the things and people in the world we sought for pleasure/happiness–and be truly resolved to give it all up to become a real follower of Christ, who truly hates every sin and all things/people that kept us from giving 100% of ourselves to loving God and everything that kept us from seeking Him as our everything/happiness, if God gave us another moment to live.
 Then, if we can honestly profess “You are my God.
 My happiness lies in you alone.”
 (Psalm 16:1) and if we could honestly rather suffer the most excruciating pain–even the “shedding [of] blood” (Hebrews 12:4) than fall back into our life of sin–and offend Our Beloved Lord–with true contrition for our failures–God most certainly would spare us from our eternal doom.
 Trust in Him!

 - Seek the Prayers of the Faithful, the Saints and the Angels: The word says, “The fervent prayer of a righteous person is very powerful” (James 5:16) so if we are less than righteous, the truly faithful on earth and the saints and angels in Heaven are a great recourse to ask for effective prayers that send grace…great grace.
 Now the prayer of anyone can help, but the more faithful the person the more powerful their prayer will be, since God’s grace is working more effectively through them.
 They will pray and pray well for our souls if we ask them.

-These are the greatest means we have to move our souls into a saving faith, but from our pride we can still unknowingly refuse the help they send.
+These are the greatest means we have to move our souls into a saving faith.
 Therefore please, don’t intentionally neglect a single one of them.
 Perhaps all of those combined efforts, if done well, can finally soften a hardened heart enough to let go of their sinful will and embrace God’s saving love for the most incredible gift of Eternal Life.

 “If any sinner were so rooted in diabolical deeds that he was standing at the very brink of destruction [hell], he could still obtain forgiveness and mercy, if he called upon God with [true] contrition and a will to improve [if he had one more moment to live].”

 –Jesus to St. Bridget of Sweden